willowtreeapps/spruce-ios/README.md

 ### Default SortFunction Classes
 This is the list of `SortFunction` classes that come default with Spruce so that you can have a beautiful animation up and running in seconds.

-#### LinearSortFunction
+#### Linear Sort Function
-A `LinearSortFunction` is a subclass of `BaseDistanceSortFunction`.
 With a `LinearSortFunction` you are able to define a `SpruceDirection` and a `TimeInterval` for which is used to determine the inter object delay.
 To create a `LinearSortFunction`:

 ```swift
 LinearSortFunction(direction: <SpruceDirection>, interObjectDelay: <TimeInterval>)